HugelStrasse/PDF_TitleBlock_Extractor/README.md

 A Python tool for interactively selecting areas on the first page of PDF files and extracting text from those areas across multiple PDFs.
 The extracted text is saved to a CSV file for easy analysis.

 ## Features
+add
+1. multiprocessor support for going through files quicker
+2. different colours for each box to differentiate and text description
+3. loading of json files in gui
+4. deletion of boundaries with right click
+5. uses mupypdf for speed but perhaps less accurate, more testing to be done

 - **Graphical Area Selection:** Use a Tkinter GUI to draw rectangles on the first page of a sample PDF and name each area.
 - **Bounding Box Saving:** Save and reuse bounding box definitions for future extractions.
 - **Batch Extraction:** Extracts text from the defined areas for all PDFs in a selected folder.